anatoly23/boatbooking/README.md

 git clone https://github.com/anatoly23/boatbooking.git
 ```

-You should generate a token and put it in the .env file
+You should generate a token and put it in a .env file

 ```
 SECRET_KEY = 'your secret key'